-To install your chiller, follow the instructions in its separate manual.
-Always fill it with distilled water.
+To install your pump, fill a dedicated tank with at least 2 gallons (7.5L) of distilled water.
 Using deionized or tap water will gradually degrade the quality of your engraver and may even cause dangerous mineral buildup in the cooling system.
 NEVER use antifreeze for the same reason.
+Store your engraver in a climate-controlled area that meets all the requirements of the Safety Information and Location Selection sections above.

 Connect the two hoses that came with your engraver to the water inlet (marked "Water IN") and water outlet (marked "Water OUT") on the back of your engraver.
-Attach the other end of the inlet tube directly to your chiller and ensure that all connections are watertight and allow no leaks during use.
+Attach the other end of the inlet tube directly to your pump and completely submerge the pump in your water tank.
+Place the outlet tube into the tank in such a way that the returning water flows into the tank without splashing or other problems.

-Connect the chiller to its power supply.
+Connect the water pump to its power supply.
 For best results, use an power outlet on a separate fuse from the engraver itself.
-If no such outlet is available, the chiller can also be plugged into a dedicated socket located on the side of the engraving cabinet.
-Once the chiller is fully installed and turned on, water should begin to run through your machine and back into your tank.
+If no such outlet is available, the pump can also be plugged into a dedicated socket located on the side of the engraving cabinet.
+Once the pump is plugged in, water should begin to run through your machine and back into your tank.
 ALWAYS obtain visual confirmation that the water is flowing through the laser tube before starting your laser.